okami101/vuetify-admin/packages/docs/guide/crud/layout.md

 |> docgen sidebar

-:::tip MINIMIZE
+:::tip HIDE OR MINIMIZE
-Use `mini` event from `VaAppBar` and play with `mini` prop in order to toggle sidebar minimization state.
+Use `drawer` event from `VaAppBar` in order to toggle sidebar.
 :::

 ### Footer